JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/language_server_protocol.md

 <!-- Copyright 2000-2023 JetBrains s.r.o. and contributors.
 Use of this source code is governed by the Apache 2.0 license. -->

-# Language Server Protocol
+# Language Server Protocol (LSP)

-<link-summary>Language Server Protocol support in IntelliJ-based IDEs</link-summary>
+<link-summary>Language Server Protocol (LSP) support in IntelliJ-based IDEs</link-summary>

 The [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) (LSP) is an open-standard protocol developed by Microsoft.
 It enables communication between development tools and Language Servers.
 Language Servers can provide language-specific features such as code completion, documentation, and formatting, which is far easier than implementing language support from scratch.
 It also reduces the need for constant maintenance and tracking of changes in relevant languages and tools, making it easier to bring consistent language support to various development environments.

-However, the canonical custom language support provided by IntelliJ Platform still offers a wider range of integration with IDE features than handling and presenting data provided by a Language Server.
+However, the canonical [](custom_language_support.md) provided by IntelliJ Platform still offers a wider range of integration with IDE features than handling and presenting data provided by a Language Server.
 Therefore, the LSP approach shouldn't be considered as a replacement for the existing language API, but rather as an added value.

 > The integration with the Language Server Protocol is created as an extension to the paid IntelliJ-based IDEs.